 You may be slightly surprised, but it isn’t Python that makes working with IoT devices and the backend so convenient.
 There are several factors that come into play, working together to improve the usability of Python for IoT:

-- Low threshold to enter basic constructions of the programming language.
+- A low threshold to enter basic constructions of the programming language.

-- Huge number of libraries for a variety of tasks
+- A huge number of libraries for a variety of tasks

 - An element base to run Python on the client’s side